 This coffee blend boasts of a rich, crisp and clean finish.
-It also has subtle tones of chocolate.
-It can be bought as coffee grounds or as whole beans.
+It also has subtle tones of chocolate, and can be bought as coffee grounds or as whole beans.

 The Papua New Guinea Medium Roast of Camano Island Coffee Roasters tastes delicious!
 The coffee is very smooth and does not have any bitter taste.
 The beans are also very aromatic.
-However, we do hope it was sent in a better package.
-We give the Papua New Guinea Medium Roast Camano Island Coffee Roasters with four out of five stars.
+However, we do wish it contained better packaging.
+We give the Papua New Guinea Medium Roast Camano Island Coffee Roasters four out of five stars.

 Up next, we have Jo Espresso.
 It is a USDA Certified Organic and Fair Trade Certified coffee brand.
 It is made using the top 2% of all Arabica coffee in the world.
-It is produced by Jo Coffee Inc. It is one of the top coffee brands in Amazon and has over 5,000 positive reviews and comments to date.
-The company was founded in 2002 by Kevin Kapaun.
+It is produced by Jo Coffee Inc. and is one of the top coffee brands in Amazon.
+This brand has over 5,000 positive reviews and comments to date.
 The company is a member of several international coffee organizations such as The Roaster’s Guild, Specialty Coffee Association of America, Fair Trade USA, Rainforest Alliance and Slow Food USA.

-We were quite surprised with the taste of this coffee.
-It has a very earthy and dark taste.
+Much to our suprise, this coffee had a very earthy and dark taste.
 To get the full experience, use a proper grinder and espresso machine.
-It would also be better to follow the instructions indicated.
 We give four out of five stars for Jo Espresso.

 The next organic coffee brand is the Two Volcanoes Espresso Coffee Beans.
 This brand is made from Guatemalan coffee beans grown right at the base of Tajumulco and Tajana, two important volcanoes in Guatemala.
-Volcanic soil is full of minerals and nutrients which result to premier coffee beans.
+Volcanic soil is full of minerals and nutrients which results in premier coffee beans.
 The blend is a combination of Robusta and Arabica beans.

-This single-origin coffee dark roast espresso blend has hints of wooden and fruits flavors.
-It can only be bought as beans in two-pound and five-pound bags.
-It is packed in a degassing valve.
+This single-origin coffee dark roast espresso blend has hints of wooden and fruit flavors.
+It can only be bought as beans in two-pound and five-pound bags which are packed with a degassing valves.